Optimuspime123/ch.at/README.md

-# ch.at - Universal Basic Chat
+# ch.at - Universal Basic Intelligence

 A lightweight language model chat service accessible through HTTP, SSH, DNS, and API.
 One binary, no JavaScript, no tracking.